 NOTE: When in demo mode the Scrubber monitor scrolls to indicate it is in dive mode.
 The left button does not call up the Slave display (whilst in demo mode).
-The setpoint is automatically set at 0.70 bar and the Low Oxygen warning is set at 0.16 bar.
+The setpoint is automatically set at 0.70 bar and the Low Oxygen warning is set at 0.16 bar, which eliminates nuisance beeps during demo mode use.